Skip to main content

 Required Records and Health Forms

-All admitted students are required to submit proof of required immunizations and screenings to Saint Louis University's Student Health Center by August 1 for the fall semester, January 3 for the spring semester, and May 1 for the summer semester.
+All Saint Louis University admitted students are required to submit proof of required immunizations and screenings to SLU's Student Health Center using the online vaccination portal.

 • Fall enrollment: Aug.
 1